 “But how will I know what I weigh?!”

-Don’t be surprised if you feel as if you’ve been cut off from a drug when you stop weighing yourself.
-Old patterns of – and justifications for – self-abuse die hard, and this is no exception.
+Don’t be surprised if you feel cut off from a drug when you stop weighing yourself.
+Old patterns of and justifications for self-abuse die hard, and this is no exception.
 The second assignment: Notice how deeply you long to know that number.
 After the tightness in your chest passes without you having stepped on a scale, please take a deep, congratulatory breath.